Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

+A miner's expected returns from mining equal the product of its winning probability of a block and the fees residing in that block.
+Firstly, miner $M_i$'s winning probability of a block is simply its mining power when there is only one chain.
+In the case of competing chains, we need to additionally quantify a chain's winning probability when working in systems where only one chain survives.

-Before we dive into the model, we describe one key drive for system evolution, the probability of a chain winning.
-In undercutting, the attacker forks an existing chain by leaving out wealthy transactions.
-In the following discussions, we refer to the fork chain as "fork" and the other chain as "main".
-The "main" might not be on the main chain eventually.
-The relative height of a chain is the number of blocks it has accumulated after the forking point.
+\paragraph{A chain's winning probability} In undercutting, the attacker forks an existing chain by leaving out wealthy transactions.
+In the following discussions, we refer to the undercutting chain as $C_1$ and the current main chain as $C_0$. $C_0$ might not be on the main chain eventually if $C_1$ wins the race.
+The effective height of a chain is the number of blocks it has accumulated after the forking point.
+These competing blocks are called effective blocks in the game analysis.

 Overall, the process proceeds as follows.
-The undercutter sees a new block is appended to the main chain by some other miner.
-It starts to work on a block that takes out wealthy transactions appearing in that block.
-With some probability, it can discover this block faster than the next block on the main.
-When the undercutter publishes its block, some rational miners consider shifting to the fork because there are more high fee rate transactions that they can benefit from.
-To model this procedure, we screenshot the state of the system as a tuple which we denote as $\vec{S}=(m, n, \vec{F_m}, \vec{F_n}, O, \delta, \lambda_m, \lambda_n)$, where: \begin{asparaitem}[-] \item $m$ is the relative height of the main chain and $n$ is the relative height of the fork after the forking point; \item $\vec{F_m}$ is the list of transaction fee total in blocks on the main chain and $\vec{F_n}$ is a list of fee total inside blocks on the fork; \item $O$ is the mining power currently working on the fork, which can increase or decrease based on new block appending events; \item $\delta\in (-1,1)$ is the mining power shifting from the main chain to the fork, which is negative if miners are shifting to the main chain; \item $\lambda_m$ and $\lambda_n$ are block generation rates for the main chain and fork respectively. \end{asparaitem}
+The undercutter sees a new block is appended to $C_0$ by another miner.
+It starts to work on a forking block that excludes wealthy transactions appearing in the current chain head.
+With some probability, it can create the fork faster than the next block appearing on $C_0$.
+When the undercutter publishes its block, some rational miners consider shifting to $C_1$ because there are more high fee rate transactions that they can benefit from.
+To model this procedure, we screenshot the state of the system as a tuple that we denote as $\vec{S}=(m_0, m_1, \vec{F^0}, \vec{F^1}, O, \delta, \lambda_0, \lambda_1)$, where $m_0$ and $m_1$ are respectively the effective height of $C_0$ and $C_1$; $\vec{F^0}$ and $\vec{F^1}$ are the list of transaction fee total in effective blocks on $C_0$ and $C_1$; $O$ is the mining power currently working on $C_1$, which updates upon new block appending events; $\delta\in (-1,1)$ is the mining power shifting from the source chain to the destination chain, which is defined to be positive if miners are shifting to $C_1$ and negative if they are shifting to $C_0$; $\lambda_0$ and $\lambda_1$ are block generation rates for $C_0$ and $C_1$.